technicianted/msspeech-gbridge/README.md

 * Microsoft Speech APIs do not support word level timing. `msspeech-gbridge` will not error when it is requested, but it will not return them.
 * Microsoft subscription key has to be supplied at the service, not by the client.
 WiP to supply it by clients.
 * Microsoft Speech APIs support `conversational` mode, which is not available in Google APIs.
+* Differences in underlying speech recognition parametesr should be evaluated.
+For example, timeouts and segmentation.
+* Support text to speech APIs.
 * Lots of documentation!

 ## Building from source